(Last Updated On: 14/04/2020)

 If you are prone to motion sickness, you probably have your own ways of reducing the effects.
 But for anyone and everyone else we suggest booking a seat close to the window at the front of the vehicle.
 Try looking out of the windows – enjoy the scenery, don’t try to read or look at your phone.
 Traditional remedies include Peppermint and Ginger root.
-We discovered that all the pharmacies in Pai sell travel sickness pills.
+We discovered that all the pharmacies in Pai sell car sickness pills.
 They probably do in Chiang Mai too but we weren’t tuned in to the risks on the way out!

 Along the way, there are break stops with toilets and washrooms.
 Make use of this time to get some fresh air in case you are feeling unwell.